dynatrace-oss/honeyquest/docs/DEPLOYMENT.md

 - Set the `http.alias` to your domain
 - Set the `environments.prod.variables.COOKIE_SECRET` to some random string and treat it like a secret
 - Set the `environments.prod.variables.ADMIN_TOKEN` to some random string and treat it like a secret
+- Possibly adjust the `image.build` path to your Dockerfile, if the repository structure differs

 Please refer to the root [README](../README.md) for more details about the available environment variables.